Starmont Community School District

 The district is located in sections of Fayette, Clayton, Buchanan, and Delaware counties.
 It serves Arlington, Strawberry Point, Lamont, and the surrounding rural areas.

+History

 The district was formed in 1964, as a consolidation of schools in Strawberry Point, Arlington, and Lamont.

-The mascot in the Stars, and the colors are black and gold.
+The mascot is the Stars, and the colors are black and gold.

 Schools

 The district operates three schools, all in a single facility in Arlington: